mdtanker/python_package_template/README.md

         git push -u origin new-branch
         ```
     - in the GitHub repository, go to the `Pull request` tab and open a PR for your changes.
 Merge this into main.
-3) Add your code
+3) Pull in your merged changes
+    - how you do this depends if you pushed your changed directly to the repository, or through a fork of the repository:
+        1) PR submitted directly to repository:
+            - fetch your recent changes: `git fetch`
+            - checkout your main branch: `git checkout main`
+            - OPTIONAL: delete your feature branch: `git branch -d new-branch`
+            - pull in your changes: `git pull`
+        2) PR submitted through a fork:
+            - fetch your recent changes: `git fetch upstream`
+            - checkout your main branch: `git checkout main`
+            - OPTIONAL: delete your feature branch: `git branch -d new-branch`
-    - pull in your above changes with `git checkout main` and `git merge upstream/main`
+            - merge changes from upstream: `git merge upstream/main`
+                - this syncs your local repository to the upstream one
-    - if your working off a fork: push the above commit to sync your fork with upstream with `git push origin main`.
+            - push your changes to your upstream (forked) repository: `git push origin main`
+4) Add your code
     - decide on a module name(s)
         - these need to be lowercase, should be short and while possible, shouldn't include underscores.
         - if your package is going to be small, a single module with the same name as the package is fine.
 If it's going to be more than a few hundred lines of code, it's best to separate your code into distinct modules which perform similar tasks. - for each module you want do the following: